svrooij/sonos-api-docs/docs/sonos-communication.md

 # Sonos communication

-If you want to communicate with your sonos speakers on your local network you're forced to use SOAP in most cases.
+To communicate with your Sonos speakers on your local network use:

+- SOAP to call the SONOS services at port 1400 and subscribe to events [see services](#sonos-services)
+- HTTP requests at port 1400 to scrape the UPnP service information or get a simple device status information [see http requests](#http-endpoints)
+- UDP Datagram and Simple Service Discovery Protocol (SSDP) at port 1900 to discover SONOS player [see auto discovery](#auto-discovery)
+- New secure RestURL at `https://{ip}:1443/api` (not covered in this documentation)

 ## Sonos Services